jcmujica/human-ids/README.md

   },
 };

-// Generate an ID using the class instance console.log(humanId())
+// Generate an ID using the function console.log(humanId())
 ```
 ## Configuration